Heidi Runyan enters her 13th season as head coach of the UC San Diego fencing program in 2016-17.

-Heidi Runyan is in her ninth season as head coach of the UC San Diego fencing program.
-Her overall goal is to continue to develop strong, competitive and cohesive teams and by utilizing rigorous practice techniques, she prepares her team for competitive success in USFA individual tournaments, Intercollegiate Conference team meets, NCAA Regionals and the NCAA National Championships.
+Runyan's overall goal is to continue to develop strong, competitive and cohesive teams.
+By utilizing rigorous practice techniques, she prepares her team for competitive success in USFA individual tournaments, IFCSC team meets, NCAA Regionals and the NCAA National Championships.

-Runyan's squads have captured nine consecutive men's and women's conference championships.
-She has twice been named NCAA West Region Coach of the Year and four of her fencers have earned All-America honors.
+Runyan's squads have captured 12 consecutive men's and women's IFCSC titles.
+She has twice been named NCAA West Region Coach of the Year and five of her fencers have earned All-America honors.

-She returned to fencing in the mid 1990s and spent several years as a ranked USFA senior fencer in both foil and sabre.
-She trained under Dmitry Guy in sabre and is a three-time Pacific Coast Champion in women's sabre.
-Continuing to compete in both veteran foil and sabre, Runyan has been a member of four Veteran World Fencing Championship teams.
+She returned to fencing in the mid 1990s and spent several years as a ranked USFA senior fencer in both foil and saber.
+She trained under Dmitry Guy in saber and is a three-time Pacific Coast Champion.
+Continuing to compete in both veteran foil and saber, Runyan has been a member of four Veteran World Fencing Championship teams.

 Runyan has a bachelor's degree in business management.
 She is married to Triton associate head coach Josh Runyan.
 The couple has two adult children.